skijit/notes/programming/web/angular2/ng-lessons-learned.md

     - `ng g pipe FilterDelegate --flat`
     - This will declare it in the AppModule, which is probably what you want

-## Forms

 ## Form Architecture
-- Quick Summary
+- Summary
     - Based on Smart and Dumb Component Paradigm
+    - Uses both *Dumb* and *Smart Validation*
-    - Uses Dumb and Smart Validation
+    - Uses *Adaptive Validation*- a combination of *Discrete* and *Continuous* Validation (all terms I've made up- described below)
-    - Uses Discrete Validation, but Continuous when data is invalid
     - Uses Reactive Forms Paradigm
     - Uses OnPush Dumb Components with immutable input properties provided by a state service (e.g. ngrx store)
     - Changes to global state are observed and injected into dumb components via smart components
         - Dumb component chooses which events to update state with
+    - Basic control flow for validation and form data are provided through base classes
     - Global State contains smart-component specific View Models and other shared data
     - Minimum coupling over layers
 - (P)Layers